Heart of Flesh

 hwest Conference and the Evangelical Covenant Church.
 Headwaters Covenant Church has been and remains an inspiration through their community engagement, outreach and mission.
 Service projects have consisted in a variety of projects from building and maintaining a community garden for teen mom’s, cleaning up and remodeling the local women’s shelter, trail maintenance on local mountains, and helping local non profits run their fundraisers.
 Community outreach and engagement is a particular calling and passion of Pastor Seth.
 He is committed to caring for and serving the community through pastoral care, presence and active participation in service projects.
 The vision of Headwaters is to be a Church; that ENGAGES in worship that glorifies God; that EQUIPS one another to love like Jes

 The congregation meets at 1030 Choteau Street, Helena, MTus in a broken world; that EMBODIES shalom and hope in every influence of life.
-Theme verses for church come from 1 John 3:16,18 “We experience and understand what love is by laying down our lives for others like Jesus did…we do this not by talking about it but in action and in truth (together)”
+Theme verses for church come from 1 John 3:16,18 “We experience and understand what love is by laying down our lives for others like Jesus did

 I walked outside.
 And it ruined me.